Free health screenings, cooking demos, wine tastings at RVA Health Expo

-The Richmond Women’s Health & Fitness Expo presented by CBS 6 is this Saturday from 10 a.m. to 4 p.m. at the Richmond Convention Center.
+The Richmond Women’s Health & Fitness Expo presented by CBS 6 is today from 10 a.m. to 4 p.m. at the Richmond Convention Center.

 WILL WE SEE YOU AT THE EXPO?
 Let us know if you are “GOING” or are “INTERESTED” on Facebook!RICHMOND WOMEN’S HEALTH & FITNESS EXPO